Create 3-D perspective image or surface mesh from a grid

 Smooth the contours before plotting (see grdcontour) [Default is no smoothing].

 Plot image without any interpolation.
 This involves converting each node-centered bin into a polygon which is then painted separately.
 Append +s to skip nodes with z = NaN.
-This option is useful for categorical data where interpolating between values is meaningless.
-Optionally, append +o to draw the tile outlines, and specify a custom pen if the default pen is not to your liking.
+This option is suitable for categorical data where interpolating between values is meaningless and a categorical CPT has been provided via -C. Optionally, append +o to draw the tile outlines, and specify a custom pen if the default pen is not to your liking.
 As this option produces a flat surface it cannot be combined with -JZ or -Jz.

 Draw contour lines on top of surface or mesh (not image).
 Append pen attributes used for the contours.
 [Default: width = 0.75p, color = black, style = solid].